schaerfo/titrafit/README.md

 * PySide2
 * SciPy

+## Input data format
+The for the input data must be in an xy format with a dot as decimal separator.
+The first column contains the volume of the added NaOH solution in ml and the second column the corresponding pH values.
+Lines starting with `#` are ignored.

+Example files are provided in the `exampledata` directory.
+For these files, V0 = 200 ml and c(NaOH) = 0.1 mol/l.
+The pKa values of sulfuric acid are -3 and 1.8, those of phosphoric acid are 2.12, 7.20 and 12.36.

 ## Building tfast
 Titrafit provides a C++ implementation of the fit function which greatly deduces the time required for the computation.
 For the compilation of the corresponding module, the following software is required: